July 10th, 2018 Written by a Staff Member of Hair Loss in Women

 Symptoms of Hyperthyroidism and Hypothyroidism

-A underactive thyroid is called hypothyroidism (the most common thyroid imbalance), and an overactive thyroid is called hyperthyroidism (which is more common in women).
+An underactive thyroid is called hypothyroidism (the most common thyroid imbalance), and an overactive thyroid is called hyperthyroidism (which is more common in women).

 Both can affect your hair, and not just on your scalp.
 Both types of thyroid issues can cause hair to fall out.
-The good news is that usually your hair will grow back once your thyroid has been successfully treated.
+The good news is that usually, your hair will grow back once your thyroid has been successfully treated.

 Women suffering from hyperthyroidism may also have itchy and dry skin.

-A underactive thyroid will cause a lack of mental clarity, and often making people feel tired, having no energy, and sometimes depressed.
+An underactive thyroid will cause a lack of mental clarity, and often making people feel tired, having no energy, and sometimes depressed.

 An overactive thyroid can cause your heart to beat faster (even causing heart palpitations), create a feeling of being amped up, and may include anxiety, sweating, and an aversion to heat.
-It may also cause problems sleeping, and irritability.
+It may also cause problems with sleeping, and irritability.

 Another way to tell if you have a thyroid issue is to check for swelling in your neck below your Adam’s apple.
 If you’re not sure, try drinking water in front of a mirror.
 Tilt your head back and look for bumps or protrusions.

 Thyroid issues can affect the menstrual cycle.
-Sometimes women think they’re going into menopause, when they’re actually dealing with a thyroid imbalance.
+Sometimes women think they’re going into menopause when they’re actually dealing with a thyroid imbalance.
 It’s possible to be going into menopause and have thyroid issues.

 Hyperthyroidism can also cause frequent bowel movements, whereas hypothyroidism can cause constipation.

 A family history of thyroid issues increases your chances of having an imbalance.
 If you have some of the above symptoms (for either imbalance) please see a doctor.
-A doctor can give you simple blood test to see if you have thyroid issues.
+A doctor can give you a simple blood test to see if you have thyroid issues.